andyg-dev/data-analysis-projects/python/README.md

 Data Visualization: Creating clear, informative bar charts with matplotlib and seaborn.

 This project showcases my ability to transform raw data into meaningful insights, making it ready for business decisions.
-It also demonstrates my proficiency in Python, which is a key skill for entry-level data analyst roles.
+It also demonstrates my proficiency in Python.